 What Are Taquitos Made Of?

-Taquitos are typically made from corn tortillas filled with savory ingredients, commonly seasoned meat like ground beef, along with onions, garlic, and spices.
-They can also include cheese or vegetables, depending on personal preferences.
+Usually corn tortillas filled with meat like seasoned ground beef, onions, garlic and spices.
+You can also add cheese or veggies.

 Can I Use a Different Meat?